Ghostbusters (franchise): The Real Ghostbusters (1986–1991)

 From 1986 to 1991, Columbia Pictures Television and DIC Entertainment produced an animated spin-off television series created by Harold Ramis and Dan Aykroyd, entitled The Real Ghostbusters.
 "The Real" was added to the title due to a dispute with Filmation and its Ghostbusters properties.
 The series continues the adventures of paranormal investigators Venkman, Stantz, Spengler, Zeddemore, their secretary Melnitz, and their mascot ghost Slimer.
 The Real Ghostbusters was nominated for an Emmy.
+At the start of the fourth season in 1988, the show was retitled to Slimer! and the Real Ghostbusters.
+It aired in a one-hour time slot, which the show had begun doing under its original name earlier that same year on January 30, 1988.
+In addition to the regular 30-minute Real Ghostbusters episode, a half-hour Slimer! sub-series was added that included two to three short animated segments focusing on the character Slimer.
+Animation for the Slimer! cartoons was handled by Wang Film Productions.
+At the end of its seven-season run, 147 episodes had aired, including the syndicated episodes and 13 episodes of Slimer!, with multiple episodes airing out of production order.